 • Go to the C51 tabsheet and erase all defines from the Define: input field and adjust the optimization to your needs.
+Make sure to reset the Interrupt vectors at address value to 0x0000!

-- Click on the OK button to save the settings. - Click on the Rebuild all target files icon to compile and link your project. - Download the created Debug.hex file (located in C:\PHYBasic\pC-ADuC812\Demos\Keil\Debug) to the Flash memory.
-For general download procedure information refer to sections 2.2 through 2.4. - Start HyperTerminal and connect to the target hardware using the following COM parameters: Bits per second = 9.600; Data bits = 8; Parity = None; Stop Bits = 1; Flow Control = None. - Press the Reset button S2 on the Development Board to start the program. - Now you can watch your final debug example execute.
+- Click on the OK button to save the settings. - Click on the Rebuild all target files icon to compile and link your project. - Download the created Debug.hex file (located in C:\PHYBasic\Cm-592\Demos\Keil\Debug) to the Flash memory.
+For general download procedure information refer to sections 2.2 through 2.4.1. - Press the Reset button S1 on the Development Board to start the program. - The application is now waiting for receipt of a known character over the serial interface.
+Start the HyperTerminal program and push the <Space> bar as described in section 2.4.2.
+This starts the automatic baud rate detection.
+Now you can watch your final debug example execute.